Pastagate created a Twitter storm in the early days of social media over the issue of language.

 Everyone loves a success story.
 Especially when broadcast, print and online news seems to focus on the negative.

-As a social media consultant and small business owner myself, it’s always a pleasure to come across a great “David vs. Goliath” story, one that proves the voice of small business carries quite far in social media – and beyond.
+As a social media consultant and small business owner, I always enjoy reading a great “David vs. Goliath” story, one that proves the voice of small business carries quite far in social media – and beyond.

 A sad tale of language restriction and unsocial behaviour